 And on the control panel, you may experience a few blinking lights.
 You must observe the pattern as not all blinking means danger or failure.
 Our guide ensures you understand your appliance’s clean light blinking seven times.
 Find out the details below.

-Why KitchenAid Dishwasher Clean Light Blinking 7 Times?
+Why is the KitchenAid Dishwasher Clean Light Blinking 7 Times?

 Your KitchenAid dishwasher Clean light will stay on after a full cycle.
 Also, it will blink after completing its cleaning cycle.
 This blink is a notification to show that the dishes are clean and ready for your next meal.
 Opening the door shuts off the Clean light.
 But a continuous blinking seven times should cause you to worry.